 Severe car accidents often result in a victim sustaining a long-term or even fatal injury.
 If a victim suffers a neck injury, there is also a possibility that a victim may experience a loss of sensation or paralysis.
 That is why it is important for a victim to receive the compensation they need to treat their injuries.
-If you or a family member was injured in a car accident in Maryland, you should consult with an experienced Baltimore car accident lawyer as soon as possible.
-The Rice, Murtha & Psoras are committed to working fighting for victims of car accidents.
+If you or a family member was injured after a car accident in Maryland, you should consult with an experienced Baltimore car accident lawyer as soon as possible.
+Rice, Murtha & Psoras are committed to working fighting for victims of car accidents.
 You should not be burdened with medical bills, car repair costs, and other related expenses due to the actions of a negligent driver.
-The Rice, Murtha & Psoras are here to explain how much a car accident claim can be worth after a serious car accident.
+Rice, Murtha & Psoras are here to explain how much a car accident claim can be worth after a serious car accident.

 Value of a Neck Injury After a Car Accident in Maryland

 Neck injuries and whiplash injuries are often extremely dangerous for a victim.
 These injuries often occur in devastating crashes like truck accidents or drunk driving accidents.
 A victim could suffer a wide range of symptoms from a neck injury.
-As mentioned, a victim could be unable to move their neck or could be paralyzed due to trauma to the neck.
-It is understandable that a victim would be concerned about the worth of an injury that may have changed their life forever.
+As mentioned, a victim could be unable to move their neck or could be paralyzed due to trauma to the neck. it is understandable that a victim would be concerned about the worth of an injury that may have changed their life forever.

 A victim of a car crash should know there is no set amount of money that a personal injury lawsuit guarantees a victim should receive.
 This means there is no way to know how much money a neck injury is worth.
 However, there are factors that can help a plaintiff determine how much their case is worth.